Falling Action is Critical To Successful Story Telling: Here’s How To Write It

 In the brief falling action outside the temple, the audience can see the changed relationship between Indy and his father.
 The tension between the pair melted away, which helps the audience relieve their own tension about the father-son relationship.

-The falling action compliments the climax, showcasing it was not just a brief moment but a shift in their overall relationship.
+The falling action complements the climax, showcasing that it was not just a brief moment but a shift in their overall relationship.
 It confirms the character development showcased in the climax.

 Tying Up Loose Ends